georgegognadze/awesome-resources/README.md

 + <a href="https://bitsbox.com/index.html#hoc" target="_blank"> Bitsbox </a> A subscription box that teaches kids to code! :moneybag:
 + <a href="http://twolivesleft.com/Codea/" target="_blank"> Codea </a> Codea for iPad lets you create games and simulations - or just about any visual idea you have.
 Turn your thoughts into interactive creations that make use of iPad features like Multi-Touch and the accelerometer. :moneybag:
++ <a href="http://itch.io/" target="_blank"> itch.io </a> itch.io is a simple way to find, download and distribute indie games online. :free:

 #### Apps for phones and tablets